Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 Magnesium deficiency is more widespread than commonly recognized, affecting about 10% of hospitalized patients[1].
 Deficiencies frequently result from digestive disorders like Crohn’s disease, celiac disease, pancreatitis or severe diarrhea, as well as chronic illnesses such as kidney disease or poorly controlled diabetes[3].
 Lifestyle factors — including heavy alcohol use, malnutrition and excessive sweating — can also significantly deplete magnesium[3]

 Symptoms of deficiency range from fatigue and muscle cramps to irregular heart rhythms, neurological issues such as tremors or seizures, low calcium or potassium levels and weakened bone health[1].
-Magnesium chloride therapy provides a rapid and effective method for replenishing deficient magnesium levels, particularly when fast correction is required.
+Magnesium chloride therapy provides a rapid method for replenishing deficient magnesium levels, particularly when fast correction is required.

 Supporting Heart and Bone Health